JonmarCorpuz/SecondBrain/Protocol - IPv4.md

 ## Loopback

 An IPv4 loopback address is a special address that's used by a device to send traffic to itself

+* Address range is from 127.0.0.0 to 127.255.255.255
+* Used to test the network stack on the local device, which refers to the set of software layers that handle network communication tasks of the TCP/IP model
+* Devices that send traffic to a loopback address, it's simply processed back up the TCP/IP stack as if it were traffic received from another device

 ## Private